Financial Education – Best Investment

 What is the Solution?

 All this is due to our own ignorance of basic financial precepts.
 Do we need to say anything more about the need for financial education?
-Only financial education can help us make decisions as a financially literate individual.
+Only financial education can help us make decisions as financially literate individuals.

 What Do We Mean by Financial Education?